New York Sour

 • Use a speed pourer to float the red wine.
 This will help to precisely pour the wine over a spoon.
 Place your finger over the air intake hole to slow the flow of wine.

 Dry shaking is a technique of shaking cocktail ingredients with no ice.
-Dry shaking egg white will help break down the proteins in the egg and make them foamier and silky smooth.
-If you shake with ice first and only, it tends to dilute the egg whites and makes them more watery.
+Dry shaking egg white will help break down the proteins in the egg and make it foamier and silky smooth.
+If you shake with ice first and only, it tends to dilute the egg whites and make them more watery.

 Once the egg whites are frothy, add ice, give the cocktail a vigorous few shakes to chill, and strain into your glass over ice.
 The egg white will float on the surface yielding a nice foamy crown.